Honeymoon (Lana Del Rey album)

-Honeymoon is the fourth studio album by American singer-songwriter Lana Del Rey.
-It was released on September 18, 2015, by Polydor Records and Interscope Records, and was produced by Del Rey alongside longtime collaborators Rick Nowels and Kieron Menzies.
-The album marked a departure from the more guitar-driven instrumentation of Del Rey's previous album Ultraviolence and a return to the baroque pop of Born to Die and Paradise.
-Lyrically, the album touches on themes of tortured romance, resentment, lust, escapism, and violence.
+Honeymoon is the fourth studio album by American singer-songwriter, and record producer Lana Del Rey.
+It was released on September 18, 2015, by Interscope and Polydor Records.
+Produced by Del Rey alongside longtime collaborators Rick Nowels and Kieron Menzies, Honeymoon marked a departure from the more guitar-driven instrumentation of Del Rey's previous effort Ultraviolence (2014) and a return to the baroque pop of Born to Die (2012) and Paradise (2012).
+Lyrically, the album touches on themes of tortured romance, resentment, lust, escapism and violence.

-Upon release, Honeymoon received positive reviews from music critics, appearing on the 2015 best albums lists of many publications.
-At the time of its release, several critics considered the album Del Rey's best album to date.
-The album was a global success, topping the charts in Australia, Greece, and Ireland and reaching the top five in over twenty countries, including the United States, where it debuted at number two on the Billboard 200, selling 116,000 units in first week.
-The album was supported by the release of two singles: "High by the Beach", and "Music to Watch Boys To".
+Honeymoon received positive reviews from music critics, appearing on the 2015 best albums lists of many publications.
+At the time of its release, several critics considered the album Del Rey's best work to date.
+Commercially, Honeymoon was a global success, topping the charts in Australia, Greece and Ireland, and reaching the Top 5 in over 20 countries, including Canada, France, Germany, Mexico, Spain, the United Kingdom and the United States, where it debuted at No. 2 on the Billboard 200, selling 116,000 units in its first week.
+The album was supported by the release of two singles: "High by the Beach", which peaked at No. 51 on the Billboard Hot 100, and "Music to Watch Boys To".